sodgeit/CMake-SBOM-Builder/readme.md

 2. With `sbom_add_file()`, `sbom_add_directory()`, or `sbom_add_target()` you can declare the contents of the package.
 These should cover all files, executables, libraries, etc. that are part of the distribution and are installed using CMake's `install()` command.

-3. `sbom_add_package()` is used to define dependencies for the package as a whole.
+3. `sbom_add_package()` is used to define dependencies for your package as a whole.
 For single-file dependencies, use the `RELATIONSHIP` argument to override the default behaviour.
 All dependencies are treated as black boxes, meaning their internal contents are not specified or analysed further.

 4. Finally, call `sbom_finalize()` to finish the SBOM definition.